github-education-resources/graduation/README.md

 - **Tier 2** 🛍: Follow the steps on Tier 1 and write a post on DEV about a project you've built while being a student.
 You can use this [template](https://dev.to/new/octograd2020) to get started!
 - **Tier 3** 🏅: The best project posts on DEV will be highlighted live on stream during the graduation.

+# Who can apply 📝
+Any higher education student that has or will graduate in 2020 can apply to the yearbook.

+- High School Graduates
+- College Graduates
+- Master's Graduates
+- Ph.D.
+Graduates

 # How to join the Class of 2020

 Replace `<YOUR-USERNAME>` with your GitHub username in this guide.